 Reporting Responsibility.
 All members of the University community (faculty, adjunct faculty, staff, students, trustees, vendors, contractors, consultants, guests, and visitors) are encouraged to report any concerns relating to the University's financial matters or violations of any law or University policy.
-The University's employees must notify the University with any concerns relating to the University's financial matters or violations of any law or University policy.
-Examples include:
+The University's employees must notify the University with any concerns relating to the University's financial matters or violations of any law or University's financial matters or violations of any law or University's financial matters or violations of any law or University's financial matters or violations of any law or University's financial matters or violations of any law or University policy.

-- fraud, dishonesty, or deception regarding accounting, financial controls, financial reporting, audit, and other financial matters - fraud, dishonesty, or deception regarding tax matters - unauthorized alteration or manipulation of personal or University data - pursuit of personal financial gain at the expense of the University - misappropriation or misuse of University resources - authorizing or receiving compensation for goods not received or services not performed - violations of law or regulation such as laws protecting minors or disabled persons - violations of University policies such as the Acceptable Use Policy
+• fraud, dishonesty, or deception regarding accounting, financial controls, financial reporting, audit, and other financial matters

+- fraud, dishonesty, or deception regarding tax matters - unauthorized alteration or manipulation of personal or University data - pursuit of personal financial gain at the expense of the University - misappropriation or misuse of University resources - authorizing or receiving compensation for goods not received or services not performed - violations of law or regulation such as laws protecting minors or disabled persons - violations of University policies such as the Acceptable Use Policy